-Affiliate Marketing: The 7 Questions to Ask When Evaluating Affiliate Offers
+Affiliate Networks and Offers: The 7 Questions to Ask When Evaluating Affiliate Offers

 The most important part of any affiliate campaign is the offer.
 If the offer doesn’t convert, then nothing else matters.